ipfs/ipfs-desktop/README.md

 ### Start your node at system startup and control it from your OS

-(Mac/Windows) IPFS Desktop can be set to launch at system startup, ensuring that your node is running whenever your computer is on.
-Plus, if you'd like to stop or restart your node at any point, you can do so straight from the IPFS logo menu in your OS menubar/system tray.
+IPFS Desktop enables you to stop or restart your node straight from the IPFS logo menu in your OS menubar/system tray.
+For Mac and Windows users, IPFS Desktop can be also be set to launch at system startup, ensuring that your node is running whenever your computer is on.

 ### Quickly import files, folders, and screenshots to IPFS

 Import files and folders to your IPFS node in a variety of convenient ways:
 - Drag and drop items onto IPFS Desktop's `Files` screen
-- Click the `Import` button on the `Files` screen to add items from your computer or an IPFS content ID
+- Click the `Import` button on the `Files` screen to add items from your computer or an IPFS [content ID (CID)](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats)
 - (Windows) Right-click a file/folder's icon to add it to IPFS from the pop-up menu
 - (Mac) Drag and drop a file/folder onto the IPFS logo in your menubar

-Plus, you can use the `Take Screenshot` command under the IPFS logo menu to take a screenshot and import it to your node with one click.
-Shareable link will be automatically placed in your clipboard.
+Plus, you can use the `Take Screenshot` command under the IPFS logo menu to take a screenshot, import it to your node, and copy a shareable link to your clipboard with one click.

 ### Easily manage the contents of your node